Canner/vulcan-sql/README.md

 <details>
   <summary>3.
 Validation</summary>

-  You can add a number validator on `userId` input on your API with schema.
+  You can add a number validator on `userId` input.

   - SQL
       ```sql